 4.Content and scope of a Data Protection Impact Assessment:

-A single assessment may address a set of similar processing presenting the same kind of risks.
+A stated above, controllers may carry out a single assessment to address a set of similar processing presenting the same kind of risks.

-It is for the controller to determine the structure and form of the DPIA, though, a DPIA should include the following information:
+It is also for controllers to determine the structure and form of the DPIA, though, a DPIA should include the following information:

 - Systematic description of the envisaged processing operations